puppetlabs/puppetlabs-ntp/README.markdown

 ####`udlc`

-Specifies whether to configure ntp to use the undisciplined local clock as a time source, regardless of the node's status as a virtual machine.
+Specifies whether to configure ntp to use the undisciplined local clock as a time source.
 Valid options: 'true' or 'false'.
-Default value: 'false' for VMs and 'true' otherwise.
+Default value: 'false'

 ##Limitations